 If you have concluded that hiring a digital marketing freelancer is the way to go, now the questions are where to find one.
 Your first step will most probably be search engine results.

-The top results here will most likely be Marketplaces, which have risen to power in the past decade as great websites to find and hire freelancers for any sort of marketing tasks, fitting a variety of budgets, payment options, long and short-term contracts, correspondence, etc.
+The top results here will most likely be online marketplaces, like Upwork or Fiverr, which have risen to power in the past decade as great websites to find and hire freelancers for any sort of marketing tasks, fitting a variety of budgets, payment options, long and short-term contracts, correspondence, etc.

-The great advantage here being the flexibility to choose, negotiate, correspond and pay all in one place.
+The great advantage with places like Upwork is the flexibility to choose, negotiate, correspond and pay all in one place.
 The level of reliability of freelancers is created based on ratings from previous clients.

 Advantages of marketplaces: